ying14/yingtools2/examples/exercises.md

 Start with the `cid.patients` data and make the following modifications:

 1. Make it a subset of patients that are female and underwent a cord transplant.

-2. Sort rows by patient's age at BMT
+2. Sort rows by patient’s age at BMT

 3. Create a column called `los` to represent of the hospital length of stay for each patient.
 This is calculated as `discharge.day-admit.day+1`.

-4. Create a column called `has.leukemia` which is `TRUE` the patient's primary diagnosis is leukemia, and `FALSE` otherwise.
+4. Create a column called `has.leukemia` which is `TRUE` the patient’s primary diagnosis is leukemia, and `FALSE` otherwise.

-5. Keep these columns: `Patient_ID`, `agebmt`, `sex`, `bmt.cord`, `los`, `has.leukemia` ... remove everything else.
+5. Keep these columns: `Patient_ID`, `agebmt`, `sex`, `bmt.cord`,
+    `los`, `has.leukemia` … remove everything else.

 <!-- -->